 Implement the best of AI & machine learning today

 While some of these applications can be expensive to build and others are still far from ready for day-to-day use, getting started with AI and machine learning doesn’t have to be hard.
-Rydoo is a powerful all-in-one platform for effortless expense and travel management — and it’s always adding new features utilising the cutting-edge of technology.
+Rydoo is a powerful all-in-one platform for effortless expense management — and it’s always adding new features utilising the cutting-edge of technology.

 When you upload a receipt to your expense, it’s automatically processed by our advanced optical character recognition, or OCR.
 That means our systems read the text from your photo, copying it from the document to pre-fill as many fields as possible.
 This makes processing a receipt a lot faster — and it gets better every time you use it thanks to machine learning constantly improving the algorithm.